2020 is ending! PHEW. What a year.

 Happy happy New Year!
 Fingers crossed for 2021, may it be full of new beginnings and nice surprises.

-Samantha is the head farmer and florist at Sea Change Farm & Flower.
+Samantha is the owner of Sea Change Farm & Flower.